tory24/100Days-of-code/log.md

 **Time**:
 -->

+### Day 61: September 30, 2020
+**Today's Progress**: Worked on an Algorithm question, related to a friends project & did some more React.

+**Thoughts**: I hadn't done much in the way of JS algorithms for a while now, was good to give it a go again.

+**Link(s) to Work**: [Array Length Question](challenges/arrLength.js)

+**Time**: 3 hours

+### Day 60: September 29, 2020
+**Today's Progress**: Helped a friend with some frontend work on their personal project.

+**Thoughts**: First time really giving it a go working on a relatively large project, was quite confusing at first, as it was primarily in Ruby, but I was being asked to try fix some of the frontend side of things.

+**Time**: 2 hours

 ### Day 59: September 28, 2020
 **Today's Progress**: Working through more React lessons, and tried out vim in VS Code.